 Not only that, but Google made its penalties for all spammy backlinks even harsher.
 So when it finds blog comments backlinking to questionable resources, it will dole out hefty penalties.

 All of these things culminate in one main point: Blog commenting is no longer a fast and easy way to get backlinks or boost SEO.

 In fact, if done wrong, it could actually end up damaging your website with penalties and weakened SEO.

 What Blog Commenting Does for SEO Today

-So, if blog commenting for SEO is no longer a viable method, should you give up commenting on blogs entirely?
+So, if blog commenting SEO is no longer as meaningful, should you give up commenting on blogs entirely?

 Not at all!